jewelsofthought/neshama/site/posts/neshama/card1.md

 A look into some simple spacial features of humans as compared to animals.
 It was an exploration which started from the first diagram on the left.
 Then I thought to simplify it even more, and so these latter two emerged, showing clearly two things.
 The first is the obvious horizontal versus upright nature of the two.
 The second is their amazing similarity.
 The third, and to me, intriguing, is the obvious difference between the space occupied by the animal that shifted to become the space used by our arms, which are extremely dextrous, and one could say 3d, as opposed to the far more resticted spacial features of the legs.
 Both cannot bend backwards - we need to walk into the future, and do the work that is in front of us, where we can keep an eye on what we are doing, rather than behind us, where we hide our things.

 As the sages say: "Only the fool trips on what is behind him".

+### Suicide & Judgement (170506)

+Perhaps that soul needs to have that experience.
+Nothing to do with drugs, depression, or anything else, including "voices".
+Those are all just pathways to that particular experience.
+As the ultimate denial of faith, the only truly "unholy" act, that of the negation of life, which inherent in it,  a denial of G!d, the Divine.
+It is nevertheless and perhaps something that the soul needs to experience on its journey through this realm—which may not take only one lifetime.
+As it is said, "We can either take the long road of suffering or the short, sweet path through Torah".
+To propose that G!d punishes, or abandons us, if we commit suicide, is perhaps not true.
+It is a valid experience in the realm of human experience and as such is not "judged" in the same way.
+For G!d's Judgement is not the same as human's.
+Think of this "Judgement" as you would think of the "infinite" number that sits at the end of any endless line of numbers—already we are in the paradoxical world of higher space.
+This "endpoint" that doesn't exist also contains all the numbers in existence—plus all of those that aren't too.
+Thus we ask is infinite a number?
+Is the set of all sets itself a set?
+Similarly, is the Judgement that contains all judgements itself a judgement?
+All we can really do in response is to capitalise the first letter.
+Just as we use capital R to designate the set of all real numbers, and then call it an "infinite" set.
+In conclusion: "The good and the evil of this realm is not the same as that of the spiritual realm".

 {% endblock %}